zheland/rust-issue-doc-indentaion/README.md

 But when mixing doc-comments and doc-attributes indentation in the next comment or attribute is ignored.

-For example `rust doc` generate different doc pages for:
+For example `rust doc` generate different doc pages for
 ```rust
 ///Header
 ///
 ///    assert!(true);
 pub fn func() {}
 ```
-and:
+and
 ```rust
 ///Header
 ///